Compiled from my ten-part series at Capital Research Center

-“Thank God, I’m not part of Soros’s network,” he said.
+“Thank God, I’m not part of Soros’s network,” he concluded.
 “I’m part of those who love their country.

 Many Romanians feel the same about Soros.

-The country’s Social Democrat (PSD)-controlled Senate passed a law in November, joining a number of Eastern European governments seeking to curb Soros’s influence in their internal affairs.
-The law requires NGOs to report in detail their revenue sources biannually, and strips their eligibility for taxpayer funding as “public utilities” if they have engaged in political advocacy in the past two years.
+In November 2017, Romania’s Social Democrat (PSD)-controlled Senate passed a law, joining a number of Eastern European governments seeking to curb Soros’s influence in their internal affairs.
+The law required NGOs to report in detail their revenue sources biannually and striped their eligibility for taxpayer funding as “public utilities” if they engage in political advocacy in the past two years.

 Romanian opposition parties and NGOs accuse the PSD of using anti-Soros rhetoric as “cheap propaganda” from which to benefit politically.
-Although this represents a legitimate concern, do the accusations hold merit?
+Although this represented valid criticism, did the accusations hold merit?
 Did Soros establish a Romanian network of NGOs so they could someday remake their country in his image?

 The Soros Footprint in Romania